dunnlab/isoseq/readme.md

 You need two inputs for this workflow:

 - An isoseq dataset.
 It should be the `.hq.fasta` output of the clustering workflow described at https://isoseq.how/clustering/cli-workflow.html.
-- A set of complete proteomes from closely related species.
+- A directory with set of complete proteomes from closely related species.

-Clone this repo.
-Place the `.hq.fasta` isoseq file in `resources/isoseq`.
-Update the reference path and reference species in the `config.yaml`.

-Place the proteomes in `resources/sequences`.
 Each file should be named `Genus_species.pep.fasta`, the species names that will appear in the trees will be parsed from these names.

 ## Running the workflow

-From the `isoseq_optimization` directory, do a dry run with:

-    snakemake -np
+You can use this repo to run an analysis without modifing any of the files here, just specify the configurations at the command line to override the configurations in `config.yaml``.

-Do an actual run with the batch script, or with:
+Do a run with the following, substitute each [] with the values specific to your analysis:

-    snakemake --cores=4

-To view the DAG:

-   snakemake --dag | dot -Tpng > dag.png
+    snakemake --cores=[cores] --config species=[Genus_species] transcriptome=[path to transcriptome] proteomes=[path to proteome folder]

+To do a dry run, replace `--cores=[cores]` with `-np`.